CrowdDotDev/crowd.dev/README.md

 crowd.dev is an open-source suite of community and data tools built to unlock community-led growth for your organization.

-In recent years, community has moved to the forefront of business.
-But building community is hard.
-In the beginning, organizations have to continuously find community members and maintain a high engagement among them.
-Once a community is thriving, organizations are stuck managing endless tools, working with incomplete data, and failing to bring the return of community back to their business.
+The modern buying journey of developers happens 90% outside of what your CRM covers.
+Decisions are made by developers and developers rely on community.
+Community is where developers explore new products, ask questions to peers, and make buying decisions.

-crowd.dev is here to change this.
+With crowd.dev, you get full visibility into all online platforms and can take actions to strengthen and grow your company’s most valuable asset - your developer community.
 Self-hosted or hosted by us, with developers in mind, open to extensions, and with full control over your community's data.

 <img src="https://user-images.githubusercontent.com/41432658/198830271-cbe6d3c7-0c46-4539-98cc-b13c495ddedf.png" alt="UI Home screen">